Pooja-Arumugam/Electronics-AI-Research-Assistant/README.md

 ---

 ## Acknowledgments
- - Special thanks to the authors of “Overview of Emerging Electronics Technologies for AI / LLM Ideas” for their invaluable research and insights that made this project possible.
+ - Special thanks to the authors of “Overview of Emerging Electronics Technologies for AI and LLM Ideas” for their invaluable research and insights that made this project possible.
  - Thanks to the teams behind LangChain, Groq, OpenAI, and Streamlit for the incredible tools and APIs.

 ---